jaladankisuresh/Kofy/README.md

 # Kofy
-Android Mini Framework for Validating User Input Forms/Views using Kotlin's Kotlin's [Type-Safe Builders](https://kotlinlang.org/docs/reference/type-safe-builders.html)
+Android Mini Framework for Validating User Input Forms/Views using Kotlin's [Type-Safe Builders](https://kotlinlang.org/docs/reference/type-safe-builders.html)

 What does this framework have to offer?
 - All the validation rules stay in a single place making your code REUSABLE and MAINTAINABLE.